ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 5.3.4 Screening and detection model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This screening model will be applied in the alternative scenario.
+This screening model will be applied in the baseline and alternative scenario.
 Apply first ABC screening coverage to those who are 40 years old and above using the screening scale-up figure below.
 Simulants' first screen will be using the non-invasive ABC method delineated by Chen 2018 which combines H. pylori antibody test and serum pepsinogen (PG) test for atrophy.

 :underline:`1.
-First screen with ABC`
+Cancer risk screening with ABC`

-We model screening only in the alternative scenario.
+We model ABC screening  in the baseline and alternative scenario.
 All simulants are eligible for screening.
 The current screening coverage (orange line in the graph) is the proportion of simulants who will attend their first screening.
 The screening coverage is **cumulative**.
 Only simulants aged 40 and above will be covered.
 We can model the first screen attendance uniformly distributed within the first year of coverage.
 For example, in 2020, 5% (the screening coverage in 2020) of simulants aged 40 and above will recieve a first screen within the first year (before 2021).
 If the screening coverage in 2021 is 6%, then 1% more simulants will attend first screening in 2021.

 Based on the simulants H. pylori status by **screen test**, and atrophy state, they will be due their next screening according to the screening branch.
 Make sure we track simulants' H. pylori true status, H. hylori screen status, and H. pylori treatment status.
 Note that the screening tree branches by simulants H. pylori screening status but the simulants cancer incidence follows the H. pylori true status.